DirtyHairy/node-libxl/README.md

 # Platform support

-The package currently supports Linux, Windows and Mac.
+The package supports Linux, Windows and Mac.

 # Tests